-EROSION CONTROL GUIDELINES FOR SMALL PROJECTS
+EROSION CONTROL FOR TIMBER HARVEST ACTIVITIES

 Introduction

 In an attempt to alleviate the continuing problems of controlling sediment pollution, the Commonwealth of Pennsylvania, through the Department of Environmental Protection (DEP), adopted Chapter 102, Erosion Control Rules and Regulations.
-Chapter 102 requires that anyone undertaking an earth disturbance activity develop and implement a written Erosion and Sedimentation (E&S) Control Plan for any earth disturbances 5,000 sq. ft. or greater as well as any earth disturbance when is a special protection watershed.
+Chapter 102 requires that anyone undertaking an earth disturbance activity develop and implement a written Erosion and Sedimentation (E&S) Control Plan for any earth disturbances 5,000 sq. ft. or greater as well as any earth disturbance when a project is located in a special protection watershed.
 The plan must be submitted to the County Conservation District for review if required by the local municipality, or if requested by the District.
 The E&S plan must be available at all times at the site of the earth disturbance activity, regardless of the size of the project.
 Failure to have an E&S plan on site is a violation of Chapter 102.
 It is important to remember that both landowners and contractors may be held responsible for any violation of the Chapter 102 Regulations.

 Use of This Guide

-This guide may be used in the development of E&S plans for small projects where:

-Disturbance is less than one acre.

-There are no steep slopes in excess of 10%.

-There are no streams or drainage courses where earth disturbance is proposed.

-Projects disturbing one acre or more require an NPDES permit.
-Contact your local Conservation District to determine if your project meets these requirements or if there are any questions regarding the suitability of this guide for your project.
-For more complex projects, a detailed Erosion and Sediment Pollution Control Manual is available on DEP’s website or contact a consultant to aid in plan development.
-In addition, check with your local municipality regarding specific ordinances or permit requirements.
+This guide is intended to be used for timber harvest activities disturbing less than 25 acres.
+Timber harvests disturbing 25 acres or more require an Erosion and Sediment Control Permit.
+Contact your local Conservation District if there are any questions regarding the suitability of this guide for your project.
+In addition, check with your local municipality regarding specific ordinances.

+IMPORTANT! - Any activity within 50 feet of a water course may require additional permitting with Chapter 105!
+Contact the Conservation District if your timber harvest crosses a stream / wetland or is located within 50 feet from a stream.

 Considerations in Plan Development

 *References to Standard Construction Details and Tables can be found in the DEP Erosion and Sediment Control Program Manual (abbreviated as ‘DEP ESCPM’ from hereon after)

+HAUL ROADS

+Haul roads for a timber harvest project typically run from the landings to the entrance(s).
+Every road system should be planned and developed as if it will be permanent.
+Many roads are initially considered to be temporary, but often these temporary roads are used again and again.
+Therefore, the entire road system should be designed before any road construction begins.
+This process may seem to take more time, but a well-planned road system will be more efficient, less costly, and easier to maintain.

+The following points should be considered when laying out a road system:

+1. Construct only as much road as necessary.
+Minimize clearing.
+Keep road width to the minimum necessary for safe and efficient operation.

+2. Terminal Points - Locate the start and end of the road system using the best access that is safe and visible from public roads.
+Locate landings away from streams and wet areas.
+Install stabilized entrances, as shown in Standard Construction Detail #3-1, at all exit points onto a public roadway.
+Install an entry gate or barricade to keep potentially damaging and unwanted traffic off the haul road.
+NOTE: A highway occupancy permit may be required.

+3. Grades - Roads with a maximum slope of 10 percent and a minimum of 2 percent are usually the easiest to maintain.
+Where absolutely necessary, grades of 15 to 20 percent can be used for short distances.
+Follow the contour as much as possible.

+4. Topography - Roads on moderate side hills are easiest to build and maintain.
+Avoid steep slopes wherever possible.